NasitSony/SmartSearch/README.md

 ## 🎯 What this project is

+This is not just another RAG demo.

+It is a correctness-first ingestion and retrieval system designed to answer:

+# What happens when things fail?
+- What if the worker crashes mid-processing?
+- What if Kafka replays messages?
+- What if the database goes down?
+- What if duplicate requests arrive?

 ## Why this is not another RAG demo

 - **Crash recovery:** worker failures do not lose data — ingestion resumes safely